LaurentZuijdwijk/typescript-course/README.md

 import $ from "jquery";
 ```

-## Tasks
+## Task: create a service layer

 * Create a directory called `services`
 * Create a file called `todo-service.ts`
-* create CRUD functions for our service
+* create CRUD functions for our service to add, remove and update todos
+* CRUD functions should return Promise types

-## write tests for the service
+## Task: write tests for the service

+* Create a file called `todo-service.test.ts`
+* install jest as test runner `npm install --save-dev ts-jest @types/jest`
+* `npx ts-jest config:init`
+* `npx jest` to run the tests

+## Task use the service layer to add and remove tasks

+Use the service layer in the index.ts file.
+Replace the exising code

-At the end of this lesson you should have the following files:
+At the end of this lesson you should have the following extra files:
-* index.ts
+* todo-service.ts
-* package.json
+* todo-service.test.ts
-* tsconfig.json
+* jest.config.js